Estimated reading time: 7 minutes

 The goal is to reward top performers with more of the raise dollar pool than poorer performing employees.

-If employees are performing well, they should be rewarded, but if they are not, there should be little if any pay increase.
+If employees perform well, they should be rewarded, but if they do not, there should be little, if any, pay increase.

 But how do you do that?